 |Most of the animals didn't mind the cars, so we could get pretty close when they walked near the road.|

 |Baby jackal with top-notch eye contact|

-|Some kind of bird.
+|A racket-tailed roller (Coracias spatulatus).
 It was very colorful though that isn't clear in this picture.|

 |Giraffe chewing on some bones for calcium|

 Over a month ago, I was on a short trek in the jungle heading back to Juara beach on Tioman Island after spending the afternoon at a waterfall in the jungle.
 As I walked, I spotted a polypore that had been broken off a log and placed on top of it, perhaps by a passing group of hikers.
 Some of the shelf mushrooms that have very fine pale pore surfaces can be used to write messages.
 The most famous example of a fungus with this characteristic is Ganoderma applanatum, known as the Artist's Conk.
 I'm not sure what species this example is.

 Of note: many of these larger, very solid polypores can continue to release spores for seasons, so please resist the urge to break them off the substrate.